Eco-Steward Classes and Trainings

-provide inspiring educational experiences about Atlanta’s unique urban forest, how to identify trees, plants, birds animals and invasive species, how to restore native biodiversity, including how to select trees and plants for planting, and how urban forests improve human health and the green infrastructure of our cities.
-Participants can become greenspace docents, and volunteer leaders who educate others, train new volunteers, and work with other non-profit groups, as well as businesses, governments and other institutional greenspace partners.
+provide inspiring educational experiences in Atlanta’s unique urban forest.
+Topics include: how to identify and understand the role of our trees, rare plants, birds, wildlife, and how to safely remove invasive species from our ecosystems.
+We include an intro to edible and medicinal plants, forest intelligence and how to select trees and plants for planting in different locations, and how urban forests improve human health and the green infrastructure of our cities.
+Participants become greenspace experts and are trained to lead other volunteers and work with greenspace managers in regional parks and greenspaces.

 • Our basic Stewardship Program offers 12 sessions per year in each greenspace.
 We can also adjust for more, or fewer, sessions as desired by each neighborhood group.